Soomeetech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-writing script that sets mode for everybody writing script that set permission wriiting script that set mode for a file writing script that gives reference
+writing script that sets mode for everybody writing script that set permission wriiting script that set mode for a file writing script that gives referencoe script for directory permission